 Just like his father, he started out at Vasco da Gama.
 After that, though, the paths diverged.

 Romarinho was born in Barcelona during his dad’s 30-goal season with the Catalan club, but his own footballing travels have been limited to a single season in the Japanese second tier.
 He’s been back in Brazil since 2017 and was last spotted playing for Novo Hamburgo in 2021.

 This is surely the only example of four family members playing in the Premier League within the space of a decade.

 Manuel was first up, spending time at Portsmouth and Everton (for whom he scored a memorable goal against Manchester United), before cousin Gelson moved to Manchester City in 2007.

-It was a few years before another cousin, Cabral, joined Paolo Di Canio’s Sunderland, while Edimilson – the youngest cousin – is currently on loan at Fiorentina from West Ham.
+It was a few years before another cousin, Cabral, joined Paolo Di Canio’s Sunderland, while Edimilson – the youngest cousin – is now at Mainz after leaving West Ham in 2019.